rust-skia/rust-skia/README.md

 - Have the latest versions of `git` and Rust ready.

-- [Install Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/downloads/) or one of the IDE releases.
-If you installed the IDE, make sure that the [Desktop Development with C++ workload](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=vs-2019) is installed.
+- [Install Visual Studio 2022 Build Tools](https://visualstudio.microsoft.com/downloads/) or one of the other IDE editions.
+If you installed the IDE, make sure that the [Desktop Development with C++ workload](https://docs.microsoft.com/en-us/cpp/build/vscpp-step-0-installation?view=msvc-170) is installed.

 - Install the [latest LLVM](http://releases.llvm.org/download.html) distribution.

   If the environment variable `LLVM_HOME` is not defined, the build script will look for LLVM installations located at `C:\Program Files\LLVM\`, `C:\LLVM\`, and `%USERPROFILE%\scoop\apps\llvm\current\`.

 - [MSYS2](https://www.msys2.org/):

-  - Install Python2 with `pacman -S python2`.
+  - Install Python 3 with `pacman -S python`.

 - Windows Shell (`Cmd.exe`):

-  - Download and install Python version 2 from [python.org](https://www.python.org/downloads/release/python-2716/).
+  - Download and install Python 3 from [python.org](https://www.python.org/downloads).

 - Install and select the MSVC toolchain:
   ```bash
   rustup default stable-msvc